adamhulboj/thegenderguesser/TokenLists/readme.txt

 I can have that kind of list analizyng database in current company I will only give Name and Genger, no personal data or pesel will be leaked

 SQL's to Firebird database

+data is not perfect, there are some errors in names, this is real data from client database, someone typed this names into column name :-)